How does CWCT help in the specification of rainscreen cladding?

 When it comes to rainscreen cladding there are good reasons to specify a system that has been independently tested and accredited to the specific requirements of The Centre for Window and Cladding Technology (CWCT).

 CWCT is a leading provider of information and guidance in the field of building envelopes.
 Its ‘Standard for systemised building envelopes’ provides a framework for specifying building envelopes and incorporates various performance criteria.
 These are put together under the guidance of the CWCT Standards Committee, which comprises architects, consultants, contractors and manufacturers.
-That means CWCT approved rainscreen cladding systems are compliant with relevant legislation and present a workable and practical solution during installation on site and following handover, where ongoing maintenance and service access are important considerations.
+That means CWCT approved rainscreen cladding system are compliant with relevant legislation and present a workable and practical solution during installation on site and following handover, where ongoing maintenance and service access are important considerations.

 An increasing number of designers are referencing the CWCT ‘Standard for systemised building envelopes’ when specifying building envelopes and this is one of the reasons why they have now been adopted by National Building Specification (NBS) and National House Building Council (NHBC).
 Both the NBS and NHBC standards are based on the CWCT ‘Standard for systemised building envelopes’.
 As a result, the CWCT provides an important role in specifying rainscreen cladding systems.